SaeidDaliriSusefi/Surface-Water-Mapping-Landsat8/README.md

 Water Body Area Calculation: The code estimates the area of water bodies in square kilometers based on the clustering results.

 Visualization: It generates a plot of the mean NDWI and the identified water bodies, along with the calculated water body area.

+### Requirements:
+Google Earth Engine (GEE): The code uses the Earth Engine Python API to access and process Landsat imagery.

+xarray: For handling multidimensional data (e.g., raster datasets).

+matplotlib: To plot the results.

+scikit-learn: For applying the K-Means clustering algorithm.